A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens

-In this study, we introduce a model-independent approach for investigating the frictional term in theories of gravity, capable of identifying deviations from GR in the cosmological scales across any redshift.
-This analysis is facilitated by bright sirens that will be observable by the upcoming space-based GWs detector LISA, which is designed to operate in the milliHertz frequency range.
-Building on our previous work \cite{Afroz:2023ndy}, we have already demonstrated a model-independent reconstruction of the frictional term using current and forthcoming ground-based GWs detectors, which primarily operate in the hertz to kilohertz frequency spectrum.
-We propose a novel strategy that integrates three pivotal cosmological measures as functions of redshift: the luminosity distance from GWs sources $D_l^{\mathrm{GW}}(z)$, the angular scale of the BAO from galaxy surveys $\theta_{\mathrm{BAO}}(z)$, and the sound horizon $r_s$ from CMB observations.
+We propose a novel strategy that integrates three pivotal cosmological measures as functions of redshift: the luminosity distance from GW sources $\mathrm{D_L^{\mathrm{GW}}(z)}$, the angular scale of the BAO from galaxy surveys $\mathrm{\theta_{BAO}(z)}$, and the sound horizon $\mathrm{r_s}$ from CMB observations.
 This amalgamation provides a unique framework to scrutinize alternate theories of gravity, particularly focusing on the frictional term.
-Through an integrated analysis combining BAO measurements, sound horizon distances from the CMB, EM counterpart redshifts, and GWs luminosity distances, we enable a robust measurement of cosmological parameters.
-This approach notably improves our ability to simultaneously determine the Hubble constant ($H_0$) and the frictional term as a function of redshift in a model-independent way.
-We have demonstrated the feasibility of achieving precise measurements of the frictional term with an accuracy ranging from 2.38\% to 7.21\% up to a redshift of 6, utilizing just a single GW source detected by LISA.
+Through an integrated analysis combining BAO measurements, sound horizon distances, redshiftd from EM counterpart, and GW luminosity distances, we enable a robust measurement of cosmological parameters.
+This approach notably improves our ability to simultaneously determine the Hubble constant ($\mathrm{H_0}$) and the frictional term as a function of redshift in a model-independent way.
+We have demonstrated the feasibility of achieving precise measurements of the frictional term with an accuracy ranging from $\mathrm{2.38\%}$ to $\mathrm{7.21\%}$ up to a redshift of 6, utilizing just a single GW source detected by LISA.